postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 No, each account can be on one Postman team at a time.
 Multi-team collaboration and guest accounts are on [Postman's roadmap](https://trello.com/b/4N7PnHAz/postman-roadmap-for-developers).

 * **What happens to published documentation from my previous team?**
 Your previous links will break since the old team is disabled.
 New documentation URLs will need to be generated when collections are [republished from your new team pages](/docs/publishing-your-api/publishing-your-docs/).
-If you are [publishing to a custom domain](/docs/publishing-your-api/custom-doc-domains/), unpublish and remove the domain from your original team in order to add it to your new team and re-publish.
+If you are [publishing to a custom domain](/docs/publishing-your-api/custom-doc-domains/), unpublish and remove the domain from your original team in order to add it to your new team and republish.

 * **What happens to the old team once everyone leaves?**
 Once the last person has left, the team is automatically disabled.
 If there is only one admin remaining on the team, they will automatically inherit all the team workspaces data (collections and environments) and can perform the bulk export.